5 Volcanos in Costa Rica to Visit

 - How to get to Arenal Volcano National Park: Travellers can access Arenal volcano from a variety of places including San Jose and Liberia.
 Traveling from San Jose is roughly a 3-hour trip primarily driving on Route 32, Route 4, and Route 142.
 From Liberia involves a 3-hour trip by driving on Route 1 and Route 142.
 There are a number of half and full-day tours available from both cities as well as many of the beach resorts in the Guanacaste region such as Tamarindo.

-This volcano is the second largest crater in the world that is easily accessible by car and foot.
+This volcano is the second-largest crater in the world that is easily accessible by car and foot.
 At Poas Volcano National Park, visitors can stare down into the massive crater which measures 1.5km in diameter and is roughly 300m deep.
-There are actually two craters for visitors to gaze upon at Poas volcano, where travellers can feast their eyes on an acid filled lake called Caliente Lagoon and a cold freshwater lake named Botos Lagoon.
+There are actually two craters for visitors to gaze upon at Poas volcano, where travelers can feast their eyes on an acid-filled lake called Caliente Lagoon and a cold freshwater lake named Botos Lagoon.
 Lagoon Caliente lies within the bottom of the larger crater with gorgeous blue to green acidic water which is surrounded by active fumaroles and numerous geysers that shoot to heights of 250m.
 Botos Lagoon is surrounded by a lush tropical landscape which makes for an intriguing contrast to the barren landscape of Lagoon Caliente.

 The ease of access to Poas Volcano National Park makes this the most visited volcano in Costa Rica.
-However, the volcano has been showing activity since last year and the park was closed to tourists, it is rumoured to be reopened in June 2018.
-Make sure to follow-up on the reopening dates before planning a visit.
+However, the volcano has been showing activity since last year and the park was closed to tourists, it is rumored to be reopened in June 2018.
+Make sure to follow up on the reopening dates before planning a visit.

 - Location: Northeast of San Jose near the town of Alajuela in the North Central Highlands